 Maize impacts both caloric intake and diet quality of the Egyptian population.
 Such importance is mostly driven by a shift in diets.
 The private sector, which relies on imports to cater to its maize needs, is the lead actor of the maize value chain.
 This brief first analyzes the importance of maize to Egypt’s food security.
 In a global context where maize prices are high and volatile, this brief describes the strategies adopted by Egyptian lead firms to secure supply and meet growing demand.
 Such strategies range from diversification to vertical integration and upgrading.
 Research Brief authors: Marie Veyrier, Ghada Ahmed, and Danny Hamrick.

-Food Security and Water Policy session at Middle East Dialogue 2015 in Washington DC., Chair: Whitney Shepard, Policy Studies Organization; Water and War in the Modern Age: the Enduring Hydro-Politics of The Nile, Justin D. Leach, Troy University; Food Security and the Wheat Value Chain in the Middle East and North Africa, A panel with Ghada Ahmed and Danny Hamrick of Duke University
+Ghada Ahmed and Danny Hamrick gave a presentation at the Policy Studies Organization and Digest of Middle East Studies event entitled “2015 Middle East Dialogue: Glorious Past, Uncertain Future” in Washington, DC on February 26, 2015.
+Food Security and Water Policy session at Middle East Dialogue 2015.
+Chair: Whitney Shepard, Policy Studies Organization; Water and War in the Modern Age: the Enduring Hydro-Politics of The Nile, Justin D. Leach, Troy University; Food Security and the Wheat Value Chain in the Middle East and North Africa, A panel with Ghada Ahmed and Danny Hamrick of Duke University (View YouTube video)